thephpleague/omnipay-sagepay/README.md

 If the `useAuthenticate` parameter was set when the transaction was originally authorized, then it must be used in the capture too.

+* Setting the `useAuthenticate` parameter will cause the capture to send an `AUTHORISE` request.
+You must supply an `amount` and `description` when doing this.
+You can capture multiple amounts up to 115% of the original `AUTHENTICATED` amount.
+* Resetting the `useAuthenticate` parameter (the default) will cause the capture to send a `RELEASE` request.
+This will release the total amount that was originally `DEFERRED`.
+You can only capture a deferred payment once, and it will be for the full amount.

 ### Delete Card

 This is one of the simpler messages: